hpi-schul-cloud/schulcloud-server/config/Readme.md

 ### Special cases in nestjs

 If we want to use values in decorators, we can not use the nestjs configuration module.
-The parsing of decorators in files start first and after the injections are solved.
+The parsing of decorators in files starts first and after it the injections are solved.

 It is possible to import the config file of the application directly and use the values.